Cards are not as simple as a clever title. You can add a lot more information on you cards which helps you collaborate with your team.

 Sub-cards: sub-cards of the card, which can be managed in this checklist or in the sub-level board

-Add Attribute button (project admin only): let you add attribute to the current card model.
-If the card has no model, the attribute will be added to the default attributes set available for every card in this project (learn more in the customize card guide)
+Add Field button (project admin only): let you add field to the current card model.
+If the card has no model, the field will be added to the default fields set available for every card in this project (learn more in the customize card guide)

 open the contextual menu